Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Maret 2026 14.04.00 UTC
+- WIB: Selasa, 10 Maret 2026 14.51.28 UTC
-- WITA: Selasa, 10 Maret 2026 15.04.00 UTC
+- WITA: Selasa, 10 Maret 2026 15.51.28 UTC
-- WIT: Selasa, 10 Maret 2026 16.04.00 UTC
+- WIT: Selasa, 10 Maret 2026 16.51.28 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology